Code-Institute-Submissions/-MarianneUK-Wine-Questionnaire_JuneResub/README.md

 # 5. Known Bugs
   [Go to the top](#table-of-contents)

-- I could not manage to add margin above the title, as the background image was moving with the title.
+- I could not manage to add margin above the title, as the background image was moving down with the title.
+- Whilst testing on my mobile phone, I noticed the background image was not reaching the bottom of the screen.

 <a name="deployment"></a>
 # 6. Deployment